General-Purpose Models for the Chemical Sciences: LLMs and Beyond: The Shape and Structure of Chemical Data

 The prevalence of many small, specialized datasets over large ones is commonly referred to as \enquote{the long tail problem}.\autocite{heidorn2008shedding}

 This can be seen in \Cref{fig:scale_of_data}.
 We show that while a few datasets are large, the majority of the corpus consists of small but collectively significant and chemically diverse datasets.
 The actual tail of chemical data is even larger, as \Cref{fig:scale_of_data} only shows the distribution for manually curated tabular datasets and not all data actually created in the chemical sciences.
-Given that every dataset in the long tail relies on unique sources of variance---it is very difficult to leverage this long tail with conventional \gls{ml} techniques.
-However, the promise of \glspl{gpm} such as \glspl{llm} is that they can very flexibly integrate and jointly model the diversity of small datasets that exist in the chemical sciences.
+Given that every dataset in the long tail has its unique characteristics---it is difficult to leverage this long tail with conventional \gls{ml} techniques.
+However, the promise of \glspl{gpm} is that they can flexibly integrate and jointly model the diversity of small datasets that exist in the chemical sciences.